 After penetrating the Medial Scalene muscle, the Dorsal Scapular nerve descends, piercing the Levator Scapular muscle (sending off branches to innervate the muscle) and proceeding to innervate the Rhomboid muscles.

 Anywhere along this path, the nerve root, as it passes in the inter scalene triangle, through the Medial Scalene muscle, piercing the Levator Scapular muscle, there is the potential for the nerve to be irritated: deep upper back pain.

-Let's admit they aren't common, but they must be included.
-The only patient to appear at my Chiropractic Coalface with deep upper back pain caused by lung cancer was my father.
+Let's admit they aren't common, but they must be considered.
+The only patient that I recall to appear at my chiropractic coalface with deep upper back pain caused by lung cancer was my father.
 It had already been diagnosed and surprisingly his last days were greatly helped by gentle chiropractic treatment of his deep upper back pain.
-The cause, not subluxations, but referred pain from the cancerous tissue in his lung.
-Smokers beware!
+The cause, not subluxations, but referred pain from the cancerous tissue in his lung; smokers beware.

 Secondary cancers, particularly from a primary breast cancer, to the ribs are always a concern in Chiropractic clinics, even years after breast cancer patients have been declared "clear".

 Others?
 I'm sure there are plenty, but lets be realistic: when you hear hoofbeats, don't think zebras!
 Pancreatic cancer causes deep upper back pain, heart attack causes neck and jaw, back and arm pain.
 An aortic aneurism... this is an interesting web page: Pathophysiology of Atherosclerosis ...

 Right, now to the heart of this page.
 Firstly, I'll list the thoughts that come to my head: